 Details: This very popular, family-friendly jack-o-lantern exhibit returns as a drive-through experience for 2020.
 We attended last year, and we think this event should also work really well as a drive through.
 The jacks are bright and fun and should be easy to view from the window of the car.
 If you’re looking for some Halloween fun for the kiddos, we definitely recommend this event.

 Details: This is another family-friendly drive-through Halloween attraction set up in the parking lot of a near-empty mall.
 Haunt O’Ween promises a “MASSIVE” experience that includes pumpkin picking, trick-or-treating, photo ops, and themed sets, all of which can be enjoyed from your car.
 We are a bit wary of the $70 per car ticket costs, since this is brand new event and we’re not sure what to expect.
 But with families desperate for some Halloween fun, they might be successful.

-Theater, Dining, and Art Experiences
+Theater, Dining, Art, and Live Experiences